 Tooth sensitivity is commonly seen at St. Lawrence Dentistry and is caused by dentin exposure.
 This is a porous tissue because it contains ‘dentinal tubles’.
 These are shaped like straws and you would need a microscope to see them.
 The tubules lead to the tooth nerves, which when exposed and unprotected, result in nerve stimulation and sensation of pain.
 Healthy enamel and gums cover tubule openings and prevent stimuli from foods and drinks or touch from reaching the nerve.
 However, it can be exposed due to enamel erosion or recession of the gums.
 The roots, which are not covered by hard enamel, contain thousands of tiny tubules or pores that run from the outside of the tooth and right to the central nerve.
 With exposed dentin, the tubules can be stimulated by temperature changes and other stimuli which can cause the teeth to be painful.
 Exposed tubules contain fluid and nerve endings.
 When a tubule in sensitive dentin becomes exposed, ‘trigger’ stimuli cause the fluid to move rapidly.
 It is believed that this movement of fluid excites the nerve endings, resulting in pain.

 Chronic traumas like grinding of teeth and acute traumas like a chipped a tooth can lead to the dentin exposure.
 Gum recession, toothbrush abrasion, acidic foods, pulp inflammation, and dry mouth are also all associated with dentin exposure and tooth sensitivity

-Dentists can look for the signs of dentin exposure, which will confirm that you have sensitive teeth.
-They will also run tests to determine the underlying cause of tooth sensitivity.
+Dr. Hawryluk can look for the signs of dentin exposure.
+He can also run tests to determine the underlying cause of tooth sensitivity.
 By properly identifying the cause of sensitivity, the dentist will be able to recommend the appropriate treatment.
-Dentists may recommend: